 Malware in general

-Like said in the previous point, malware that are specifically made to steal funds exists.
+As said in the previous point, malware that is specifically made to steal funds exists.
 And because of this fact, it is absolutely not recommended for you to store your 24-word mnemonic phrase backup on your computer, or anywhere digital.
 Whether it’d be on a word document, a .txt file, an email message, a social media message, your prone’s notes app, you name it.

-Only store your 24-word backup on a piece or pieces of paper.
+Only store your 24-word backup on a piece or piece of paper.